wireapp/wire-docs/src/developer/reference/oauth.md

 ### Accessing a resource

 The access token, presented as `Bearer <token>` in the `Authorization` header, can now be used by the 3rd party app to access resources on behalf of the user (9.-11. in diagram above).

+If the token is missing or invalid, the answer is 401.
+If the token is good, but its scopes are not enough for the endpoint, the answer is 403.
+See [Scopes](#scopes) below.

 ### Refresh access token